 At the end of July 2017 a new type of transportation was announced for Disney World: Minnie Vans.
 These adorably named and decorated Minnie Vans are a pay service available to transport Disney World resort guests around the immense Disney World property instead of the usual free buses, monorails or boats.
-This Minnie Van review will give you all the information, instructions on how to request a ride and when I think it is worth it to pay for a ride at Disney World.
+This Minnie Van review will give you all the information, information on how to request a ride, and when I think it is worth it to pay for a ride at Disney World.

 What Are Minnie Vans?

 Minnie Vans aren’t actually vans at all, but red and white polka dot Chevy Traverse or Chevy Suburbans.
 These vehicles are driven by Disney World cast members who bring the expected Disney service to your ride.